victor-smirnov/digital-philosophy/Artificial Intelligence.md

 So the question is if there is a way to speed-up specific class of algorithmic induction is the direction we need.
 The entire point of this article is that we can use [introspection](https://medium.com/@victorsmirnov/how-to-compensate-introspection-illusion-62f357e9326c) to get those bits of information.

 To facilitate this process there will be the *ObserverKit* sub-project in the  Memoria Framework.
-[DSL Engine](https://memoria-framework.dev/docs/overview/vm/) will be containing a [Drools](https://www.drools.org/)-like RETE-based forward-chaining (FC) rule engine.
+[DSL Engine](https://memoria-framework.dev/docs/overview/vm/) will be containing a [Drools](https://www.drools.org/)-like RETE-based forward-chaining rule engine (FCRE).
 RETE works by finding patterns in events in working memory and it seems to be a perfect fit to unify the process/state duality in a single set of abstractions.

 ObserverKit is meant to be used for *studying* Observer-related computational phenomena in a manual way or with using a simple ML.
 It's also expected to be completely *safe* (see below).
 Given the history of AI and ML, it's highly unlikely that it may demonstrate significant level of human-likeness or achieve/exceed human level in autonomy.

+## Functional vs Substance (or '_true_') Consciousness

+TBC...

 ## Computational Consciousness ##